-- A. Protection of the rights of owners and participants in all neighborhoods; - B. Protection of low-income working families assisted through the Housing Choice Voucher Program from inflated rents; - C. Provision to any resident of Miami-Dade County who wants access to a copy of this Plan and to explain how to file complaints; - D. Ensure Housing Choice Voucher Program owners meet all financial obligations to local governments; and
+- A. Protection of the rights of owners and participants in all neighborhoods; - B. Protection of low-income working families assisted through these programs from inflated rents; - C. Provision to any resident of Miami-Dade County who wants access to a copy of this Plan and to explain how to file complaints; - D. Ensure Housing Choice Voucher Program owners meet all financial obligations to local governments; and